 - 1.1 Safety is the overarching priority in all responses.
-No procedure or protocol provided in this Procedure Guide shall supersede the use of sound judgment as may be appropriate to maximize incident safety. - 1.2 All responders shall wear appropriate helmets at all times, and wear ANSI Class-II or Class-III vests or jackets whenever operating on or near any active traffic lanes. - 1.3 All personnel in or near the water shall wear approved Personal Flotation Devices (PFDs.) - 1.4 Safety lines shall be deployed as may be warranted by conditions. - 1.5 A qualified Safety Officer shall be designated for all technical rescue responses. - 1.6 In circumstances where responders cannot reliably communicate by direct voice, portable radios shall be utilized.
+No procedure or protocol provided in this Procedure Guide shall supersede the use of sound judgment as may be appropriate to maximize incident safety. - 1.2 All responders shall wear appropriate helmets at all times, and wear ANSI Class-II or Class-III vests or jackets whenever operating on or near any active traffic lanes. - 1.3 A qualified Safety Officer shall be designated for all technical rescue responses. - 1.4 In circumstances where responders cannot reliably communicate by direct voice, portable radios shall be utilized.